Dry Farm Melon Production in Oregon

 Grafting of dry farm tomatoes:

-In our dry farm tomato work across two years, Fortamino and DRO141TX were shown to be very high performing rootstocks.
+In our dry-farmed tomato work across two years, Fortamino and DRO141TX were shown to be very high performing rootstocks.
 As an example, on average, the rootstock DRO141TX increased yields by 110%, fruit size by 42%, and reduced BER incidence by 81% in a trial at the OSU vegetable research farm.
 Grafting had no effect on fruit firmness.
-Grafting can make cultivars such as BHN871 (an F1 orange slicer that is not high performing when dry-farm ungrafted) high performing; grafting on Fortamino resulted in a 92% increase in yield, a 34% increase in fruit size, and a 96% decrease in BER incidence in an OSU experiment station trial.
+Grafting can make cultivars such as BHN871 (an F1 orange slicer that is not high performing when dry-farmed ungrafted) high performing; grafting on Fortamino resulted in a 92% increase in yield, a 34% increase in fruit size, and a 96% decrease in BER incidence in an OSU experiment station trial.
 See the last table in the variety trial summary (https://tinyurl.com/dryfarmtomatosummary2021) for comparative grafted and ungrafted tomato yields from five on-farm trials.

-Grafting of dry farm melons:
+Grafting of dry-farmed melons:

-Grafting of melons has been widely shown to reduce soilborne disease severity and increase yield (Jang 2014) and fruit firmness (Kyriacou et al 2016).
+Grafting of melons has been widely shown to reduce soil borne disease severity and increase yield (Jang 2014) and fruit firmness (Kyriacou et al 2016).
 Only one paper (Yavuz 2021) was found on the impact of grafting on melon yield and quality when grown under drought conditions.
 A single scion/rootstock combination was evaluated, and for that combination, grafting did not significantly change melon yield or quality when grown under irrigated or drought conditions.

 Objectives: